 The state law regarding sex education requires local Boards of Education to appoint a committee of citizens (Sex Education Review Committee) to review the existing sex education program and to make recommendations to the Board of Education.
-Our committee is comprised of community leaders, parents, educators, and students who expressed an interest in sex education and were invited to participate.
+Our committee is comprised of parents, students, educators, and community leaders, who expressed an interest in sex education and were invited to participate.
 The law allows parents to preview all sex education curriculum materials, both print and non-print, before the materials are used for instructing students.

-If you do not want your child to participate in the Family Dynamics Program, you have the option of teaching your child at home.
+If you do not want your child to participate in the sex education and AIDS prevention components of the health education program, you have the option of teaching your child at home.
 If you choose to do so, we request that you write a letter to your child's principal expressing a desire to teach this curriculum at home and call the school for a conference to review what you will be responsible for teaching; your child will be evaluated on this information.
 If the school office does not receive a letter from you, your child will participate with all students in this program.